paultopia/plottyprint/readme.rst

 plot.

-Right now, this class is a stub for future development: I like the idea of smoothing out the matplotlib api a little, but don’t know what convenience methods would be most useful.
+Right now, this class is a stub for future development: I like the idea of smoothing out the Matplotlib api a little, but don’t know what convenience methods would be most useful.
 More to be added in future versions.